-The OECD/Korea Policy Centre Competition Programme together with the International Competition Network are organising a workshop for Senior and Chief Economists in Seoul on 2-4 May 2018 to present ongoing issues on competition economics.
+The OECD/Korea Policy Centre Competition Programme together with the International Competition Network organised a workshop for Senior and Chief Economists in Seoul on 2-4 May 2018 to present ongoing issues on competition economics.

-The programme aims at providing senior and chief economists of competition agencies worldwide with insights from the academia on key competition economic principles while providing an opportunity for sharing experiences.
+The programme provided senior and chief economists of competition agencies worldwide with insights from the academia on key competition economic principles while providing an opportunity for sharing experiences.

-A session on sharing experiences of how to organise economists in an agency will be moderated by the OECD.
+A session on sharing experiences of how to organise economists in an agency was moderated by the OECD.

-Each session will be composed of a introduction by a leading academic and will be followed by case studies from participating agencies, allowing for interactive working sessions.
+Each session was composed of a introduction by a leading academic followed by case studies from participating agencies.

-The workshop will feature international academics, experts and practitionners including:
+The workshop featured international academics, experts and practitionners including:

 The OECD Korea Policy Centre’s Competition Programme has been organising capacity building events for Asian-Pacific Competition authorities since 2004.
 As economics has become more and more important in competition enforcement cases across the globe, the OECD/KPC has teamed up with with the ICN Agency Effectiveness Working Group, to organise a workshop looking in depth at some fundamental economic topics.
 The ICN had already organised a similar workshop in 2016 introducing topics such as merger remedies and vertical restraints in digital markets which triggered great interest from participants (read the event’s report).

-Substantive questions: Any questions related to the scope of the workshop should be sent to firstname.lastname@example.org.
+Any questions related to the scope of the workshop should be sent to [email protected].

 Big data, 2016